dbc2201/gla-bcsc0006-2019/Practice/LinkedList/linkedList.md

     - A `Doubly` linked list allows us to go in both direction, `forward` and `backward`.
     - They allow a greater variety of `O(1)-time` update operations, including insertions and deletions at arbitrary positions within the list.
+    - In order to avoid some special cases when operating near the boundaries of a doubly linked list, it helps to add special nodes at both ends of the list: a `header` node at the beginning of the list, and a `trailer` node at the end of the list.
+These “dummy” nodes are known as `sentinels (or guards)`, and they do not store elements of the primary sequence.

 3. Circular Linked List

     - There is no `head` or `tail` in a `circular` linked list.